erichVK5/inkscape2pcb/README.md

 # inkscape2pcb
-inkscape2pcb contains inkscape extension scripts that allow export of inkscape paths to pcb-rnd subcircuits (.lht) and gEDA PCB footprints (.fp)
+inkscape2pcb contains inkscape extension scripts that allow export of inkscape paths to pcb-rnd subcircuits (.lht) and gEDA PCB footprints (.fp) on the top silk layer.

+The pcb-rnd export script has been updated to also export simple polygon paths to the top copper layer.
+Self intersecting polygons are not exported.

 The scripts are based on the HPGL export script that ships with inkscape.